Thank you for supporting the Canadian Civil Liberties Association and Education Trust!

 CCLA annual membership dues are $75.
 We offer a special $10 rate for students, as well as sustaining memberships for $150 (Sustaining members are acknowledged every year in our publications, unless they wish to remain anonymous).

-When you become a member (or renew your membership), you help strengthen CCLA’s voice as a watchdog and advocacy organization.
+When you become a member (or renew your membership), you become a proactive part of civil society.
+Your voice is heard.
+And you help strengthen CCLA’s voice as a watchdog and advocacy organization.
 The more members we have, the more effective we are.
-Members of the CCLA are also able to participate in the Annual General Meeting, held annually in September in conjunction with the CCLA RightsWatch Conference.
+Members of the CCLA are also able to participate in the Annual General Meeting.

-Members receive special rates and discounts for all CCLA events across Canada; receive our annual newsletter NewsNotes in December and the Annual Activities Report in the fall.
+Members receive special rates and discounts for all CCLA events across Canada; receive our annual newsletter NewsNotes in December and the Annual Activities Report in the fall; and have the option to receive our daily News Links.
 To become a member, click here!

 Yes.
-The Canadian Civil Liberties Education Trust is a registed charity (BN# 106844384 RR0001).
+The Canadian Civil Liberties Education Trust is a registered charity (Registration number 106844384 RR0001).
 The Canadian Civil Liberties Education Trust (CCLET) is the public education arm of the Canadian Civil Liberties Association.

 CCLA was incorporated in 1964.
-CCLET was created by CCLA as its charitable educational research arm in 1965.
-CCLA is focused on litigation, civil liberties monitoring/research and advocacy, CCLET engages in public education, including speeches, presentations, op-eds, as well as delivering programmes in schools and faculties of education.
-The two organizations share some staff and resources.
-To learn more about our work, please visit this page.
+CCLET was created by CCLA as its charitable educational research arm in 1967.
+CCLA is focused on litigation, civil liberties monitoring/research and advocacy, while CCLET engages in public education, including speeches, presentations, op-eds, as well as delivering programmes in schools and faculties of education.
+The two organizations share staff and resources.

 If you donate to CCLET using our online form, you are able to request that a PDF tax receipt be emailed to you directly.
 If you select “mail me my tax receipt”, you will receive it within a month.